 I like to use a mixture of different kinds.
 I usually choose some crisp apples (like Honeycrisp, Gala, Jonathan, or Braeburn), some softer apples (like MacIntosh or Spartan) and a tart Granny Smith apple, for some contrast.

-What kind of sweetener should I use for this Gluten-Free Dutch Apple Pie?
+What kind of sweetener is best for Gluten-Free Dutch Apple Pie?

-I hope you’ll try this Gluten-Free Dutch Apple Pie.
-It’s rich with warm fall spices and it has all the flavour of a classic Dutch apple pie without the bothersome gluten!
+I hope you'll try this Gluten-Free Dutch Apple Pie with almond flour crust.
+It's rich with warm fall spices and it has all the flavour of a classic Dutch apple pie without the bothersome gluten!

 Gluten-Free Dutch Apple Pie with Almond Flour Crust